 I'll Be Seeing You: Life on the Homefront in WWII

-The U.S. entrance into World War II had a significant impact on Americans at home.
-Collect information from articles on life on the U.S. homefront and examine posters of the time to describe and illustrate what Americans were asked to do at home to support the war effort.
+Objectives: Students will use articles on life on the U.S. homefront and posters of the time to describe and illustrate what Americans were asked to do at home to support the war effort.